-I couldn't find any separate videos for the individual tracks but some enterprising fellow has put up the entire album.
-The very first song is "You Don't Know" originally by Helen Shapiro in 1961 with the Japanese lyrics by Shoichi Kusano（漣健児）.
+I couldn't find any separate videos for the individual tracks but above there is the link to Tower Records for the entire album (albeit only excerpts).
+The very first song is "You Don't Know" originally by Helen Shapiro in 1961 with the Japanese lyrics by Kenji Sazanami（漣健児）.
 As soon as I heard this track, I could go "Yup, indeed that is vintage Mariya."

 Then Track 7 is "Walk Right Back" (1961) by The Everly Brothers.
 But this time, it's Takeuchi and her husband Tatsuro Yamashita（山下達郎）doing a playful version that could have been performed in front of friends in their living room at a party.

-My last track for tonight is at 20:02 which is "L'Amore Ha I Tuoi Occhi" (1965) by Bruno Filippini.
+My last track for tonight is Track 8 which is "L'Amore Ha I Tuoi Occhi" (1965) by Bruno Filippini.
 I have never heard of this song before but Takeuchi gives a romantically sweeping take.
 If there are any Italian readers here, perhaps you can inform me whether her pronunciation of the language passes muster.